 Calorie breakdown: 3% fat, 96% carbs, 1% protein.

 Apples are fat, sodium, and cholesterol free.
-A medium sized apple has less than 100 calories and makes Cosmic Crisp® apples the perfect snack.
+A medium sized apple has about 100 calories and makes Cosmic Crisp® apples the perfect snack.
 Apples rank low on the Glycemic Index.
 This means that carbohydrates in apples boost blood sugar less rapidly than other foods.

 The Good Housekeeping Nutritionist Approved emblem helps consumers lead healthier lives by empowering them to make informed food choices.
 It is granted to food products that have been evaluated by the Good Housekeeping Institute Food & Nutrition Lab and that align with GH Nutritionist Approved core values — simplicity, transparency and innovation.
 You can read more about the GH Nutritionist Approved emblem here.